 5.1.1 Licensed spectrum

 Licensed spectrum provides means of efficient use for applications relying on defined levels of Quality of Service (QoS).
-It gives the possibility to mitigate interferences improving the performance of IMT networks.
+It gives the possibility to mitigate interference improving the performance of IMT networks.
 Bands identified for IMT are typically licensed and utilize Frequency Division Duplex (FDD), Time Division Duplex (TDD) and/or Half-Duplex FDD (HD-FDD) duplexing modes.

 5.1.2 License-exempt spectrum

-Licence-exempt spectrum provides sophisticated mechanisms to mitigate interferences giving the additional opportunities for connectivity for MTC devices.
-Applications which do not rely on certain QoS levels or operate in interference controlled environments could be supported by this type of spectrum.
+Technology using Licence-exempt spectrum incorporates sophisticated mechanisms to mitigate interferences giving the additional opportunities for connectivity for MTC devices.
+Applications which do not rely on certain QoS levels or operate in interference controlled environments can be supported by this type of spectrum.
 IMT technology could be used in licence-exempt bands.

 5.2 Possible harmonized use of spectrum to support the implementation of narrowband and broadband machine-type communication infrastructures